Gigaspaces/xap-docs/site/content/xap/12.3/overview/product-architecture.markdown

 **Current implementations supported by GigaSpaces XAP**

-More information on the usage of the above integrations can be found in the Developer Guide {{% latestjavanet %}}.
+More information on the usage of the above integrations can be found in the Developer Guide [Java version](../dev-java/index.html) \|[ .NET version](../dev-dotnet/index.html).

 {{%  anchor Spring-Container%}}